amanahuja/amanahuja.github.io/content/_index.md

 subtitle: "Impactful and responsible data initiatives."
 date: 2019-02-18T12:27:33-06:00
 description: >
-  This personal website contains a sample project portfolio and reflections on the challenges and opportunities in the use of data in civil society.
+  My website contains a sample project portfolio and reflections on the challenges and opportunities in the use of data in civil society.
 long_description: >
   Three ideas are embedded in my work.
 The responsible use of data,